SamuelValmir/09-Tic_tac_toe/README.md

 <p> A projects to put in practice my knowledges about javascript and to start learning MVC architecture.
 This exercise was passed as a challenge in my course Programador BR</p>

 ## What I've learned about:
-<p> I've improved my knowledge by understanding more about how make: </p>
+<p> I have improved my knowledge by understanding more about how making: </p>
 <ul>
   <li> Animations with javascript </li>
   <li> Doing two scripts communicate by each other </li>